-Name Datatype e Values De- Description fault energyUpdateInterva linteger $\geq 0$ 0 Trial energy update interval refEnergy real all values dep.
-Reference energy in atomic units feedback double $\geq 0$ 1.0 Population feedback on the trial energy sigmaBound 10 $\geq 0$ 10 Parameter to cutoff large weights killnode string yes/other no Kill or reject walkers that cross nodes warmupByReconfigura toption yes,no 0 Warm up with a fixed population reconfiguration string yes/pure/oth erno Fixed population technique branchInterval integer $\geq 0$ 1 Branching interval substeps integer $\geq 0$ 1 Branching interval MaxAge double $\geq 0$ 10 Kill persistent walkers МахСору double $\geq 0$ 2 Limit population growth maxDisplSq real all values -1 Maximum particle move scaleweight string yes/other yes Scale weights (CUDA only) checkproperties integer $\geq 0$ 100 Number of steps between walker updates fastgrad text yes/other yes Fast gradients storeconfigs integer all values 0 Store configurations use_nonblocking string yes/no yes Using nonblocking send/recv debug_disable_branc h strig g yes/no no Disable branching for debugging without correct- ness guarantee
+Name Datatype Values De- fault Description energyUpdateInterva linteger $\geq 0$ 0 Trial energy update interval refEnergy real all values dep.
+Reference energy in atomic units feedback double $\geq 0$ 1.0 Population feedback on the trial energy sigmaBound 10 $\geq 0$ 10 Parameter to cutoff large weights killnode string yes/other no Kill or reject walkers that cross nodes warmupByReconfigura toiption yes,no 0 Warm up with a fixed population reconfiguration string yes/pure/oth erno Fixed population technique branchInterval integer $\geq 0$ 1 Branching interval substeps integer $\geq 0$ 1 Branching interval MaxAge double $\geq 0$ 10 Kill persistent walkers МахСору double $\geq 0$ 2 Limit population growth maxDisplSq real all values -1 Maximum particle move scaleweight string yes/other yes Scale weights (CUDA only) checkproperties integer $\geq 0$ 100 Number of steps between walker updates fastgrad text yes/other yes Fast gradients storeconfigs integer all values 0 Store configurations use_nonblocking string yes/no yes Using nonblocking send/recv debug_disable_branc h strig g yes/no no Disable branching for debugging without correctness guarantee a user reading in configurations from disk would also considered a restart run.
+In the case of a restart run, the DMC driver will use the configurations from the previous run, and this variable will not be used.
+For a new run, if the number of walkers is less than the number of threads, then the number of walkers will be set equal to the number of threads.